Project-And-Factory/BlurLyric/README.md

 ## Features

-BlurLyric independently developed a lyric scrolling algorithm, achieving almost zero delay and ultra-fast feedback.
-Responsive layout gives BlurLyric strong adaptation capabilities on screens with various resolutions.
+BlurLyric has independently developed a lyric scrolling algorithm, achieving almost zero delay and ultra-fast feedback.
+The responsive layout gives BlurLyric strong adaptation capabilities on screens with various resolutions.
 Continuous optimization and constant iteration of performance improvements ensure smooth and stable operation on various device environments.
 The cross-stream playback of songs, imitating Spotify, makes switching between songs more natural.

 # User Guide

 ## Download the Latest Version

-Please log in to GitHub first, and then download the new version in the latest workflow: https://github.com/gozaoo/BlurLyric/actions/workflows/node.js.yml
+Please log in to GitHub first and then download the new version in the latest workflow: [https://github.com/gozaoo/BlurLyric/actions/workflows/node.js.yml](https://github.com/gozaoo/BlurLyric/actions/workflows/node.js.yml)

 ## Download the Stable Version

-The stable build version that has been released can be downloaded directly on the [Releases](https://github.com/gozaoo/BlurLyric2.0/releases) page, but downloading from this location is not recommended because it is not updated frequently.
+The stable build version that has been released can be downloaded directly on the [Releases](https://github.com/gozaoo/BlurLyric2.0/releases) page, but downloading from this location is not recommended because it is not frequently updated.

 ## Initialization